 The very fact of an increase in pressure is only a small part of the necessary examinations.
 It was mentioned before, a small proportion of patients have a potentially reversible cause of hypertension.
 This means that for such people, a correct diagnosis can lead to a cure or a significant improvement in blood pressure control.
 Therefore, it is advisable to perform simple screening for secondary hypertension in all patients (Box 1).

 It is also worth paying attention to whether there were any manifestations of hypertension in the anamnesis.
 For example, hypertension may have been observed during pregnancy, which is an important factor in evaluating women with hypertension.
 Thus, medical history is very important in assessing the risk of cardiovascular disease.
-Using the well-known calculator, which we have already written about more than once, is also recommended for assessing the very same risk of cardiovascular diseases.
+You can revisit popular calculators to reflect on how lifestyle choices may influence heart-health trends as part of your general wellness habits.

 Box 1 – Laboratory investigations in the diagnosis of hypertension